algolia/brefsearch/README.md

 # brefsearch

 > [!WARNING]
-> This codebase was specifically developed to index the "Bref" YouTube series.
+> This codebase was specifically developed to index the ["Bref" YouTube playlist](https://www.youtube.com/watch?v=UO8tcf3U0dY&list=PLlFikkv2B2ffwYiFQJmcao3RKtw1DFMz5).
 > While it can theoretically work for any YouTube playlist with some
 > modifications, those adaptations haven't been implemented yet.
 The code's
 > structure, logic, and various elements could be improved, but the primary goal